elewu/bench_ws/README.md

 First obtain the [EuRoC][EuRoC] dataset.
-The launch files provided by this project by default assumes you have a directory called `/data/euroc_mav/rosbags` and that it looks something like this:
+The launch files provided by this project by default assumes you have a directory called `/data/euroc_mav/rosbags` and that it contains the rosbags as follows:

     MH_01.bag
     MH_02.bag